Thought2Text: Text Generation from EEG Signal using Large Language Models (LLMs): Dataset and the need for Visual Stimuli

-Building a system that generates text from thoughts naturally requires a dataset of paired $<eeg,~text>$ examples.
-However, we believe that directly presenting participants with textual stimuli is not ideal, as using EEG data collected in this manner for thought analysis introduces additional complexities of language processing, such as determining brain activity windows for specific words, handling the retention of word context post-onset, and managing the overlap of contexts when words are shown in different time frames \cite{wehbe2014aligning, murphy2022decoding}.
+Building a system that generates text from neural activity naturally requires a dataset of paired $<eeg,~text>$ examples.
+However, using textual stimuli presents inherent challenges.
+Reading is a learned skill that requires the decoding of symbols into sounds and meanings, syntactic parsing, and sequential integration in time.
+In contrast, visual perception is more innate, natural, and image processing is more parallel \cite{dehaene_reading_2009, townsend_serial_1990}.
+Furthermore, using EEG data collected on textual stimuli introduces additional complexities of language processing, such as determining brain activity windows for specific words, managing retention of word context post-onset, and managing the overlap of contexts when words are shown in different time frames \cite{wehbe2014aligning, murphy2022decoding}.
 Additionally, vocabulary size presents a challenge: while EEG-to-text systems perform well in closed-vocabulary settings, open-vocabulary decoding becomes inefficient as vocabulary size increases \cite{martin2018decoding, wang2022open, liu2024eeg2text}.
 The core challenge in thought-to-text systems thus lies in two key aspects: \textit{(a) harnessing language-agnostic neural signals with minimal interference from linguistic processing} and \textit{(b) using these signals to generate text in a target language}, potentially by specifying an instruction or prompt.